 Playdough activities are a great way to help your child develop fine motor skills as well as bilateral coordination skills.
 These fine motor activities for playdough are so engaging, children don’t even realize they’re learning while playing.

+Playing with playdough is one of my favorite ways to help preschoolers and toddlers develop hand strength.
 While kids are squashing, smooshing, and shaping their blob of playdough, they are also experiencing many benefits.

 Playdough is an easy and effective means for building fine motor skills for preschoolers.
 The soft and squishy dough provides a tactile sensory stimulation.
 Playing with playdough also naturally strengthening the arches of the hands, making it a really versatile tool in the preschool classroom for fine motor development.

 And, playdough is cheap, too!

 Having a great playdough recipe is something that should be in every teacher’s arsenal of tools for teaching.
 In my preschool classroom, we work with playdough nearly every single day.
 This is my all time favorite, fail-proof, easiest ever playdough recipe without cream of tartar.